MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventoryaddinventoryitemsasync.md

 ---
 author: jasonsandlin
 title: "PFInventoryAddInventoryItemsAsync"
-description: "Add inventory items." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Add inventory items.
+Up to 3500 stacks of items can be added to a single inventory collection.
+Stack size is uncapped." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFInventoryAddInventoryItemsAsync

 Add inventory items.
+Up to 3500 stacks of items can be added to a single inventory collection.
+Stack size is uncapped.

 ## Syntax